-Sport and physical activity helps children, young people and vulnerable adults to grow, develop, be healthy and can provide opportunities for enjoyment and achievement.
+Sport and physical activity helps children, young people and vulnerable adults to grow, develop and be healthy.
+It can also provide opportunities for enjoyment and achievement.
 Through being active they can develop valuable qualities such as leadership, confidence, resilience and self-esteem.

-Every child and young person has the right to have fun, be safe and be free from harm when participating.
+Every child and young person has the right to have fun, be safe and be free from harm when taking part.
 This includes when training for a local team, playing for a local club or representing a sport at county, national or international level.

-It is essential that parents, guardians and carers have a general awareness of good practice when selecting a sport or physical activity for a child, young person, or vulnerable adult to attend.
-This will ensure that they can enjoy the activity within a safe and secure environment where they feel protected and empowered to make the most suitable choices.
+It’s essential that parents, guardians and carers have a general awareness of good practice when selecting a sport or physical activity for a child, young person, or vulnerable adult to attend.
+This will make sure that they can enjoy the activity within a safe and secure environment, where they feel protected and empowered to make the most suitable choices.
 Providing them with positive experiences means that they will be more likely to achieve their true potential.

 In general an assistant coach must hold a Level 1 qualification and should coach under the supervision of a more experienced and qualified coach, leader or instructor.
 A minimum of a Level 2 qualification is normally required for a coach to be coaching on their own however for some sports a Level 3 qualification may be required.

-It is recommended that coaches, leaders and instructors have attended nationally recognised safeguarding and protecting children awareness training.
+It’s recommended that coaches, leaders and instructors have attended nationally recognised safeguarding and protecting children awareness training.
 The training should be recognised by the appropriate National Governing Body, UK Coaching or Local Safeguarding Children’s Board.
-If working in schools it is recommended that they have attended Adults Other Than Teachers (AOTTs) training. training.
+If working in schools it’s recommended that they have attended Adults Other Than Teachers (AOTTs) training.

 All coaches, leaders and instructors and personnel who have direct contact with children, young people and vulnerable adults should have been appropriately screened.
 This should include:

 Coaches, leaders and instructors should have up-to-date and appropriate insurance cover for the activity they are delivering.